-Derek Lunsford is a highly touted prospect in the 212 Division.
+After his performance in 2022 Mr. Olympia Derek Lunsford is a now highly touted prospect to win the Mr. Olympia title.
 He was able to make a name for himself from the very start of his career.
 Subsequently, he has only grown in popularity from there.
-While he has yet to capture a big victory in his pro career, he always looks impressive.
-Provided he continues improving, it is only a matter of time before he gets a signature win.

 Following a second-place finish at the 2022 Olympia, Lunsford is likely driven to achieve the highest possible result in future competitions.
 As a result, his next objective is to win the Olympia gold, which is considered the pinnacle of success on the Olympia stage.